boozallen/sdp-docs/pages/deployment-guides/openshift/2_2_Pipeline_Config.rst

 ``deploy to: dev``(which can also be read as ``deploy(to: dev)``), it takes the *dev* application environment primitive object that we define here and uses its values in |the_deploy_step|.
-The ``short_name``, in particular, is used to select the target Openshift project and which values.yaml file to use as part of the deployment.
+The ``short_name``, in particular, is used to select the target OpenShift project and which values.yaml file to use as part of the deployment.
 View the next section or the |openshift_library| page for more details.